 The cost savings of studying university-level courses at college tuition rates are considerable.
 And the benefits of improved confidence in your learning abilities and academic readiness are immeasurable.
 The one-year General Arts and Science - University Transfer program will:

 - help you determine if university is right for you

 - teach you effective oral and written communications skills

 - enable you to analyze complex issues and arguments

 - develop your skills in problem solving, research and critical thinking

-- give you a coherent, multi-disciplinary overview of liberal arts and social sciences, to help you determine your major for future studies
+- give you a coherent, multi-disciplinary overview of general arts and social sciences, to help you determine your major for future studies

 - facilitate entry to university: complete the program successfully and you earn credit for first year of Bachelor's degree courses at Trent University or Carleton University.